October 13, 2025

 Step 3: Choose Your Migration Strategy

-Full Recreation (Recommended for Kosmik, Miro, Milanote):
+Full Recreation (Recommended for Kosmik, Miro, Milanote)

 Import assets into your new tool